OSGeo/PROJ/docs/source/operations/projections/peirce_q.rst

     *Defaults to diamond.*

-    Indicates the type of transformation applied to the southern hemisphere: ``square`` and ``diamond`` represent the traditional quincuncial form suggested by Peirce with the southern hemisphere divided into 4 triangles and reflected outward from the northern hemisphere.
+    Indicates the type of transformation applied to the southern hemisphere:
+    ``square`` and ``diamond`` represent the traditional quincuncial form suggested by Peirce with the southern hemisphere divided into 4 triangles and reflected outward from the northern hemisphere.
 The ``square`` type is rotated by 45 degrees to produce the conventional square presentation.
 The origin lies at the centre of the square or diamond.

     By contrast, the ``horizontal`` and ``vertical`` forms reflect the southern hemisphere laterally across the x or y axis respectively to produce a rectangular form.
 The origin lies at the centre of the rectangle.

     The other two types, ``nhemisphere`` and ``shemisphere``, discard latitudes of less than 0 or more than 0, respectively, to allow single hemispheres to be selected.
     The origin lies at the centre of the square or diamond.

-.. option:: +o_scrollx=<value>
+.. option:: +scrollx=<value>

     For ``horizontal`` type allows a scalar circular scroll of resulting x coordinates to shift sections of the projection to the other horizontal side of the map.

     *Defaults to 0.0.
 Must be a scale between -1.0 and 1.0.*

-.. option:: +o_scrolly=<value>
+.. option:: +scrolly=<value>

     For ``vertical`` type allows a scalar circular scroll of resulting y coordinates to shift sections of the projection to the other vertical side of the map.

     *Defaults to 0.0.
 Must be a scale between -1.0 and 1.0.*